 Scribner Firm Impact Award: Named after longtime former partner Fred Scribner, whose legacy endures through the firm’s commitment to the community, its employees, and the law, this award is given annually to one attorney and one staff member who work to keep pro bono and community service top of mind throughout the firm.

-Pro Bono Attorney of the Year: Recognizing the attorney who has contributed the highest number of pro bono hours in a year, this award was presented to Griff Leschefske, a Trusts & Estates associate in the Portland office.
-In 2016, Griff completed 313 hours of pro bono service, providing assistance to CASA (Court Appointed Special Advocates), Maine VLP, and several individuals, families, and nonprofit organizations.
+Pro Bono Attorney of the Year: Recognizing the attorney who has contributed the highest number of pro bono hours in a year, this award was presented to Griff Leschefske for the second year in a row.
+Griff, a Trusts & Estates associate in the Portland office, contributed 257 hours of pro bono service in 2017, providing legal services to CASA (Court Appointed Special Advocates) and several other individual and organizational clients.